yeonjiki/CUP_SSL/README.md

 ## Results

-Our framework outperforms comparable state-of-the-art baselines on the real-world CUP benchmark.
+Our framework outperforms comparable baselines on the real-world CUP benchmark.
 See the paper for full quantitative results and analysis.